Nitsorn/jquereact/README.md

 -----------
 I was planning on building a full React app, and decided to work with jQuery for now.
 Thought the React architecture was clean and thought it would be fun to try to immitate it in jQuery.

+Todo:

+- Componentialize this page
+- Export as class
+- Pass props in and out
+- Deal with prop changes